 The year 2023 represents the 74th Anniversary of the Marshall H. and Nellie Alworth Scholarship program.
 Over the past 74 years, the Alworth Memorial Fund has granted a total of $55 million in scholarships to more than 5,400 students in Northeastern Minnesota.
 As of 2022, there are over 250 active recipients in the Alworth Scholarship program.
 Scholarship grants for new recipients for the 2022/23 academic year were set at $20,000 to be awarded over a 4-year period ($5,000 per year).
 The annual outlay to support these scholarships is $1.2 million.
 The Marshall W. Alworth Trust supporting this scholarship program is presently valued at $48 million.
 Students selected for the scholarship in April of 2024, the award amount will be $24,000 ($6,000 per year).

 Marshall W. Alworth

 Marshall W. Alworth was born in Duluth in 1883 and lived in that city until 1966.
-He was a graduate of Duluth Central High School and attended Dartmouth College where he played varsity hockey.
+He was a graduate of Duluth Central High School and attended Amherst College where he played varsity hockey.
 He was associated with his father, Marshall H. Alworth, in the family’s real estate and mining interests.

 Marshall W. Alworth was married to his wife Margaret.
 They had no children.
 Margaret Alworth died in 1956.